AtomMaterialUI/material-theme-docs/docs/about-subscription-model.md

 **Q**: *But $15 a year is too much for a theme!!!*

+**A**: Well, maybe, it all depends on how much you think this is worth it.
+To me, from someone who had been pouring a lot of days and weekends into this in order to have a slick and customizable IDE, $15 is but a small contribution.
-**A**: Is it? $15 is roughly the price of about 10 coffees, 4 sandwiches or 6 subway tickets.
-Is working on a beautiful IDE with many customization options, many features, constant updates worth that price?
-If the price is really the issue, don't hesitate to contact me, perhaps I can give you a discount, or a trial extension if you want.
+But of course it can depend on a lot of factors. $15 here might be a lot in other parts of the world or even for some households.
+I'm not trying to be condescending or anything.
+If anything, if the price is the issue, don't hesitate to contact me, perhaps I can give you a discount, or a trial extension if you want.

 Also, if you are a student, a classroom, a non-profit organization, an open-source contributor or a plugin developer, you can use the plugin **for free**.